 The aim of the Graduate Diploma of Emotionally Focused Therapy is to provide practitioners with therapeutic skills for counselling and psychotherapy using the Emotionally Focused approach.
 The course provides practitioners with techniques to work with emotional experience, understand emotional signatures, and transform emotion schemes.

 The course draws on theories of emotion, attachment, self and relationship to develop a comprehensive model for understanding and working with emotional experience.
-A central theme imbedded in the course is the use of emotional signatures to assess and work with current concerns and past childhood traumas.
+A central theme embedded in the course is the use of emotional signatures to assess and work with current concerns and past childhood traumas.

 On completion of the Graduate Diploma, practitioners will be able to provide therapeutic treatment for individuals and couples, and to work with clients’ current problems and past adult experiences, as well as facilitating the healing of childhood trauma.
 Graduates will be able to work in private practice, organisations in health, community and justice sectors, counselling services, family support programs, aged care, migrant and refugee services and pastoral care.

-Course length: the course is designed to be studied part-time over three to five years to allow students to study flexibly and balance their work and personal lives.
+the course is designed to be studied part-time over three to five years to allow students to study flexibly and balance their work and personal lives.
 The course in total comprises 42 credit points.

 Practical and supervision requirements